German Operations Research Society: Working groups

 The working groups organize regular workshops in which experts from economy, administration, consulting companies and academia meet and discuss current topics.
 The working groups usually get together once or twice a year, often in cooperation with a company.

 Prizes

 The GOR awards different prizes on its yearly conference: A respective jury elects yearly up to four winners of the GOR Master Thesis Award and the GOR Dissertation Award.
-Every second year the society honors one person for his or her lifetime achievement with the GOR Scientific Award and grants the GOR Company Award to an enterprise that commits itself to the application and dissemination of operations research.
+Every second year the society honors one person for their lifetime achievement with the GOR Scientific Award and grants the GOR Company Award to an enterprise that commits itself to the application and dissemination of operations research.

 A prize for the best bachelor thesis can be awarded to one student per year by each German academic department.